 Forefront Cares for Washington State Residents

 Forefront Suicide Prevention offers grief support after suicide loss.
 There are two ways you can get this support: requesting a Cares package and talking with peer support.

 Forefront Cares packages are for individuals and families to know that there is a community that supports them.
 Each package contains educational materials on grief after a suicide as well as comfort items found to be helpful by other loss survivors.

 It can also be helpful to connect with someone who understands what you are going through.
 Forefront Cares has trained phone-based peer volunteers ready to connect with you.

 Please note, Forefront Cares staff need to confirm the package is wanted by the intended recipient.
 If you are requesting a package, please include the recipient’s name, phone number, email address, and street address.

 While these services are currently free to Washington state residents, we can’t deliver them without your generous support.
-Each care package costs $79.
+Each Cares Package costs $50.